 The following is a summary of the August/September issue of the St. Croix Review:

-Barry MacDonald in “A Celebration of America,” explains his revisions of the vison and mission statements of The St. Croix Review.
+Barry MacDonald, in the “America’s Challenge,” presents the mission of The St. Croix Review.

 Derek Suszko, in “The Problem of Libertarianism,” compares and contrasts Libertarianism, Marxism, and Conservatism.

 John A. Sparks, in “The Dobbs Case: Justice Alito Leads the Court Back to the Constitution,” summarizes the case that overturned Roe v.
 Wade and Planned Parenthood v.
 Casey, and returned the public debate over abortion to its rightful place: state government.